houda12um6p/Computation_Theory_Project/README.md

 1. Encode ECG signals as symbolic sequences using z-score normalization
 2. Learn a Context-Free Grammar (CFG) from normal heartbeats
-3. Detect anomalies using a Pushdown Automaton (PDA) recognizer
+3. Detect anomalies using a Deterministic Finite Automaton (DFA) recognizer

 ### Research Question